Students should expect to see price changes starting with the Fall 2019 semester.

 Will my insurance pay for my visit?

-If you have insurance coverage through the University endorsed student insurance policy, the Student Health and Wellness Center is considered an in-network provider and most charges are covered.
-If you DO NOT have the University endorsed student insurance policy, you may ask for an itemized receipt at check-out to file for reimbursement yourself.
-For more information, you may call the Billing Department at 940-369-8543.
+If you have insurance coverage through the University-endorsed student insurance policy, the Student Health and Wellness Center is considered an in-network provider and most charges are covered.
+The Student Health and Wellness Center currently ONLY accepts MultiPlan and the University-endorsed student insurance policy.
+If you DO NOT have a MultiPlan policy or the University-endorsed student insurance policy, you may ask for an itemized receipt at check-out to file for reimbursement yourself.
+For more information, you may call the Insurance Department at 940-369-5449.

 How and where do I pay?

-Payment in full is expected at the time of service in the form of cash, check, or credit card.
-Enrolled students may complete a charge account agreement if necessary.
-All balances must be paid in full prior to the end of the month to avoid a block on the student's account.
+Payment in full is expected at the time of service and can be made in the form of cash, check, or credit card.

-A full-service pharmacy is located inside Chestnut Hall.
-Prescriptions from private physicians can be filled at the pharmacy, which accepts some insurance.
-Click here for more information about insurance policies the pharmacy accepts.
+Prescriptions from either our Clinic or outside provider can be filled at the pharmacy, which accepts many prescription insurances.
+Click here for more information about insurance policies accepted in the pharmacy.

-The medical providers at the Student Health and Wellness Center often complete medical related forms for students who are studying abroad, need a physical for a work or volunteer program or who need documentation for special accommodations.
-Typically a fee of $10 is charged for completing these types of forms for students.
+Medical providers at the Student Health and Wellness Center can complete medical-related forms for students who are studying abroad, need a physical for a work or volunteer program, or who need documentation for special accommodations.
+There is a fee charged for completing these forms.